boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 0.5.1 =
+* Fixed bug with subject/message content when email is returned as an error
+* Fixed error with email error messages when no groups were selected
+* Changed width of textareas on Invite New Members tab

 = 0.5 =
 * Enabled Opt Out option for invitees
 * Subject line is now customizable by the admin